lukk1ane/DataScienceMGMT/README.md

 # DataScienceMGMT
 Daviti Jinjikhadze

-# it's plaaying, it do not bite
+# it's plaaying, it does not bite
                  /^\/^\
                _|__|  O|
       \/     /~     \_/ \